Noel Odell

 Noel Ewart Odell FRSE FGS (25 December 1890 – 21 February 1987) was an English geologist and mountaineer.
 In 1924 he was an oxygen officer on the Everest expedition in which George Mallory and Andrew Irvine famously perished during their summit attempt.
 Odell spent two weeks living above 23,000 feet, and twice climbed to 26,800 ft and higher, all without supplemental oxygen.
-In 1936 Noel Odell with Bill Tilman climbed Nanda Devi, at the time the highest mountain climbed.
+In 1936, Odell with Bill Tilman climbed Nanda Devi, at the time the highest mountain climbed.

 Early life

-He was born at St Lawrence, Isle of Wight the son of Rev Robert William Odell and his wife, Mary Margaret Ewart.
+He was born at St Lawrence, Isle of Wight, the son of Rev Robert William Odell and his wife, Mary Margaret Ewart.

 He was educated at Brighton College and the Royal School of Mines, Imperial College.
 He received a doctorate (PhD) from Cambridge University.

 He was an accomplished rock climber, joining the Alpine Club in 1916 and famous for his solo first ascent in 1919 of Tennis Shoe on the Idwal Slabs (Rhiwiau Caws) in Snowdonia.
 Odell Gully in the Huntington Ravine of New Hampshire's Mount Washington is named after Odell, who was the first to accomplish its ascent in winter.

 After the war, he took part in the 1921 Oxford University Spitsbergen expedition with Tom Longstaff and others.